 - Digestive irregularities such as constipation, bloat, gas, reflux, and indigestion

 - Appetite dysregulation often experienced as a lack of hunger

 - Irritability (a “short fuse”)

-- The need for excessive amounts of caffeine to stay alert
+- An over-reliance on caffeine to stay alert

 - Chronic sickness (due to a weakened immune system)

 - Increased risk for injury